Nexlified/Recaller/README.md

-# Recaller
+# Recaller (In Active Development)

 **Recaller** is a privacy-first, open-source personal assistant app to help you manage your finances, communications, social activities, belongings, and recurring payments—all powered by on-device/self-hosted AI.
+Feel free to add suggestions, feature requests and feedbacks.

 ---